dennisdevio/milestone-project-1/README.md

 - Code Institute's Tutor Support and Slack community.
 - My mentor [Akshat Garg](https://github.com/akshatnitd) for his advice and support.

-#### This project was made as part of Code Institute's Full Stack Software Development Programme. \This is for educational purposes only.
+#### This project was made as part of Code Institute's Full Stack Software Development Programme. /This is for educational purposes only.
 Created by Dennis Chmielewski.